10 Amazing Ways to Use Quinoa Flakes

 If you've been following here for a while then I'm sure you know how much I adore quinoa flakes.
 I sprinkle them into my recipes pretty much whenever I can, but it happens to be one of the ingredients I get the most questions about.
 So today, we're talking all things quinoa flakes.

 The box is pretty unmistakable, but the name might throw you off.
-I almost always see Ancient Harvest in stores (they're actually the only brand I've ever seen) so keep your eyes peeled for a box that looks like this – turquoise, medium sized and says, “hot cereal flakes” on the front. (pic below)
+I almost always see Ancient Harvest in stores, so keep your eyes peeled for a box that looks like this – turquoise, medium-sized and says, “hot cereal flakes” on the front.

 This is a tricky one because it really depends on what recipe you're making.
 If you're going with something basic – like hot cereal – you can use quick oats to replace the quinoa flakes.
 If the quinoa flakes are being used for structure or texture, you're going to have to play around a little bit.
 I know that might not sound like the best suggestion, but there isn't anything else that behaves exactly like quinoa flakes, so just like anything else it can be a trial and error period 🙂 I'll make some suggestions with the recipes that I share below.